anywhichway/thunderclap/README.md

 3) Although there are many unit tests, application level functional testing has been limited

-4) The source code could do with a lot more documentation
+4) The source code could do with a lot more comments

 5) Project structure does not currently have a clean separation between what people might want to change for their own use vs submit as a pull request.
 In general changes to file in the `src` directory are